Singapore Conference 2026

 STUDENT OFFICERS

-The Student Officer team includes the Executive Committee, as well as Presidents, Deputy Presidents, Committee Chairs, and Deputy Committee Chairs across the various forums.
+• The Student Officer team includes the Executive Committee, Presidents, Deputy Presidents, Committee Chairs, and Deputy Chairs across various forums.

-Secretary General, 2 Deputy Secretaries General and President of the General Assembly
+• Receive instructions from the Executive Committee (Secretary General, Deputy Secretaries General and President of the General Assembly)

 Application Requirements: